Learning with Unmasked Tokens Drives Stronger Vision Learners: Method

-\paragraph{Sparse tokens that learn broad contexts.} Our encoding process obtains regional representations $T^{U_r}_e = f_\theta(U_r)$ from sparsified tokens $U_r$.
-Similar to computing global guiding representations, we aggregate the latent embeddings $u_\theta=\frac{1}{|T^{U_r}_e|}\Sigma_{t\in T^{U_r}_e} t$ through averaging.
-We follow the previous studies preventing training collapse by applying an MLP head $h_\theta$ to obtain $\hat{u_\theta}=h_\theta( u_\theta )$, forming architectural asymmetry to avoid collapse~\cite{grill2020byol,chen2021simsiam}. \ours can be interpreted as utilizing masked tokens for MIM interacting with sparse visual tokens that are employed to condense expanded context information.
+Our encoding process obtains regional representations $T^{U_r}_e = f_\theta(U_r)$ from sparsified tokens $U_r$.
+Similar to computing general context representations, we aggregate the latent embeddings $\textbf{u}_\theta=\frac{1}{|T^{U_r}_e|}\Sigma_{t\in T^{U_r}_e} t$ through averaging.
+We follow the previous studies preventing training collapse by applying an MLP head $h_\theta$ to obtain $\hat{\textbf{u}_\theta}=h_\theta( \textbf{u}_\theta )$, forming architectural asymmetry to avoid collapse~\cite{grill2020byol,chen2021simsiam}. \ours can be interpreted as utilizing masked tokens for MIM interacting with sparse visual tokens employed to condense expanded context information.